This is how a heat loss survey works (MCS compliant)

 Planner often a Safety surcharge.
 This compensates for fluctuations in user behavior, extreme weather conditions and heat losses due to aging buildings or thermal bridges.
 According to the standard, this supplement is not required, but planners often add 10%.
 As a result, the heating system provides sufficient power even under unexpected conditions.

-Who carries out the heat load calculation?
+Who carries out the heat loss survey?

-- Heating Installers and Specialist Companies: Calculate the heat load often as part of planning and dimensioning a new heating system.
+- Heating Installers and Specialist Companies: Calculate the heat loss often as part of planning and dimensioning a new heating system.
 Especially when it comes to new buildings or renovations, they ensure that the heating system is optimally tailored to the requirements of the building.
 They also take over the installation of the system.

-- TGA Planners or Engineering Offices for Building Technology: For larger projects, such as apartment buildings or office buildings, specialized building services planners calculate the heat load.
+- TGA Planners or Engineering Offices for Building Technology: For larger projects, such as apartment buildings or office buildings, specialized building services planners calculate the heat loss.
 They take into account the complex requirements of such buildings and develop comprehensive concepts for heating and building technology.

-A heat load calculation in accordance with DIN EN 12831 usually takes 3 to 6 hours.
+A standard compliant heat loss survey usually takes 3 to 6 hours.
 Here, detailed data such as room sizes, U-values and ventilation losses are analyzed room by room.
 The use of software makes the process easier, yet precise calculation requires expertise and careful data collection.

-Plan efficiently with modern heat load calculation!
+Plan efficiently with modern heat loss survey!